winitzki/scall/tutorial/programming_dhall.md

 That value is also called a **typeclass evidence** for the membership of `t` in the typeclass.
 We say that a type `t` "has an instance" of the typeclass if we are able to compute an evidence value of type `P t`.

+In languages such as Haskell and Scala, typeclass evidence values are implicit, making it easier for programmers to use typeclass membership.
+In Dhall, typeclasses are implemented by passing evidence values as explicit arguments to functions.
+For this reason, this book prefers to talk about evidence values rather than "typeclass instances".

 We say that a function having an argument of type `t` "imposes a **typeclass constraint** on `t`" if that function has another argument of type `P t` (the evidence value) and assumes that the evidence value will satisfy the typeclass laws. $\square$

 To illustrate this definition, let us give an example using the `Semigroup` typeclass.